vivekmahajan380/containerizing-dotnet-core-mvc-app/README.md

       `docker rmi [repository-name]/[image-name]:[tag-name]`

+### `[NOTE]` :

-`[NOTE]` :  - Dockerfile in the project is very importatnt as that is used to create the image of the application and corresponding dependencies.
+      - Dockerfile in the project is very importatnt as that is used to create the image of the application and corresponding dependencies.

-            - Image of this application can also be get by running below command `docker pull vivekmahajan380/mvc-app:1.0`
+      - Image of this application can also be fetched by running below command

+            `docker pull vivekmahajan380/mvc-app:1.0`